When Inventions Become Invisible

 Generation Alpha

-Born into a world where screens respond to touch and AI answers questions.
-A physical map or a rotary phone would be a museum artifact.
+Generation Alpha is being born into a world where screens respond to touch, video calls feel ordinary, streaming is default, and AI answers questions.
+Physical maps, rotary phones, cable schedules, CDs, and even typing every search by hand may feel like museum artifacts.
 They are watching AI become invisible infrastructure in real time.

 The Departure Framework